-- To projects that: (1) received a reservation from a prior year LIHTC; (2) have sufficient eligible basis to qualify for additional tax credits; and (3) need additional tax credits in order to complete the project's funding in a manner that creates financial feasibility and economic vitality. - For projects that: (1) are in a high state of readiness; (2) have sufficient eligible basis; and (3) need LIHTC in order to complete the project's funding in a manner that creates financial feasibility and economic vitality, provided the projects have been approved through the competitive process. - For projects that: (1) have sufficient eligible basis; (2) are located in a strategic development zone; and (3) need LIHTCs in order to complete the project's funding in a manner that creates financial feasibility and economic vitality, provided the projects have been approved through the competitive process.
+- To projects that: (1) received a reservation from a prior year LIHTC; (2) have sufficient eligible basis to qualify for additional tax credits; and (3) need additional tax credits in order to complete the project's funding in a manner that creates financial feasibility and economic viability. - For projects that: (1) are in a high state of readiness; (2) have sufficient eligible basis; and (3) need LIHTC in order to complete the project's funding in a manner that creates financial feasibility and economic viability, provided the projects have been approved through the competitive process. - For projects that: (1) have sufficient eligible basis; (2) are located in a strategic development zone; and (3) need LIHTCs in order to complete the project's funding in a manner that creates financial feasibility and economic viability.